Gcriste/NewPortfolio/README.md

-# New Portfolio used with react
+# New Portfolio created with react